-The primary role of the Audit Committee in relation to the financial reporting is to review with the Administrator, Investment Adviser and the Auditor on the appropriateness of the Annual Report, Audited Consolidated Financial Statements and the Interim Report, concentrating on, among other matters:
+The primary role of the Audit Committee in relation to the financial reporting is to review with the Administrator, Investment Adviser and the Auditor on the appropriateness of the Annual Report and Audited Consolidated Financial Statements and Interim Report, concentrating on, among other matters:

-- the quality and acceptability of accounting policies and practices; - material areas in which significant judgement have been applied or there has been discussion with the Auditor; - whether the Annual Report and Audited Consolidated Financial Statements, taken as a whole, is fair, balanced and understandable and provides the information necessary for the shareholders to assess the Company's performance, business model and strategy; and - any correspondence from regulators in relation to Company's financial reporting.
+- the quality and acceptability of accounting policies and practices; - the clarity of the disclosures and compliance with financial reporting standards and relevant financial and governance reporting requirements; - material areas in which significant judgement have been applied or there has been discussion with the Auditor; - provides the information necessary for the shareholders to assess the Company's performance, business model and strategy; and - any correspondence from regulators in relation to Company's financial reporting.

-To aid its review, the Audit Committee considers reports from the Administrator and Investment Adviser and also reports from the Auditor on the outcomes of their half-year review and annual audit.
+To aid its review, the Audit Committee considers reports from the Administrator and Investment Adviser and also reports from the Auditor on the outcomes of their annual audit.
 The Audit Committee supports Ernst and Young LLP in displaying the necessary professional scepticism their role requires.